FactomProject/factom-docs/wallet/includes/_backup your wallets.md

 Note that the .factom folder is a hidden folder on Mac and Linux so perform a Google search for "how to show hidden files and folders on YOUR OS", replacing YOUR OS with Mac or Linux accordingly.
 </aside>

-**To backup** your FF wallet file, quit factomd and factom-walletd, locate the factom_wallet.db file, make a copy, and save it to a location outside the .factom folder such as your documents folder, an external drive, a USB stick, or cloud storage.
+**To backup** your FF wallet file, quit factomd and EnterpriseWallet, locate the factom_wallet.db file, make a copy, and save it to a location outside the .factom folder such as your documents folder, an external drive, a USB stick, or cloud storage.

-**To create a fresh** FF wallet file, quit factomd and factom-walletd then move your wallet file to a safe location out of the .factom folder.
+**To create a fresh** FF wallet file, quit factomd and EnterpriseWallet then move your wallet file to a safe location out of the .factom folder.
 There should be no wallet file in the .factom folder.
 Restart factomd and factom-walletd and a new empty wallet will be generated.

-**To restore** a previous FF wallet file backup, quit factomd and factom-walletd, make sure you have a backup of the current wallet first, then drag & drop the previous backup in the .factom folder, overwrite if needed.
+**To restore** a previous FF wallet file backup, quit factomd and EnterpriseWallet, make sure you have a backup of the current wallet first, then drag & drop the previous backup in the .factom folder, overwrite if needed.
 Restart factomd and factom-walletd and your previous wallet will now be used instead.

 <aside class="warning"><br>
 Pay attention when performing backups and restores.
 Each wallet file has its unique seed and addresses.
 Overwriting a wallet may resulting in losing all your Factoids and Entry Credits.
 Not cool.